jhustata/livre/_sources/abstract.md

 **Results:**
 We identified the newly created .html file in our folder and openned it to compare its format to this markdown file.
 And we saw all that we had made, and behold, it was very good.
-Ghastly looking macros in the original markdown language now appeared as neatly formatted results.
-For instance, there were  68 observations and 6 observations in the analyzed dataset.
+Ghastly macros in the original markdown language now appeared as neatly formatted results.
+There were 68 observations and 6 observations in the analyzed dataset.
+Average life expectancy of all countries, $\beta_0$, was 72 years.
+Difference in life expectancy among <u>adjacent</u> countries, $\beta_1$, showed no trend or pattern and was 0.002, essentially $zero$, and $p = .95$

 **Conclusions:**
 In walking you through syntax, do-file creation, queued commands, generated results, through to embedding neatly formatted output in